oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 ```
 Let's break down what is going on in this test.

-The `@BeforeAll` and `@AfterAll` annotated methods start and shutdown the `MockWebServer` that will mock GitHub REST Api.
-The `@DynamicPropertySource` annotated method overwrites the GitHub REST Api URL, and makes point it to the mockWebServer instance.
+The `@BeforeAll` and `@AfterAll` annotated methods start and shut down the `MockWebServer` that will mock GitHub REST Api.
+The `@DynamicPropertySource` annotated method overwrites the GitHub REST Api URL and makes it point to the mockWebServer instance.

 The call to `mockWebServer.enqueue()` sets up the mock response for the third-party call.

 In the `WebTestClient`, the test request is configured with a mock `OidcUser` with the `mutateWith(mockOidcLogin())` call, avoiding some kind of simulation of the grant flow with the Okta authorization server.

 As mentioned before, independent of how the user authenticates, there is a second client registration in play for the request under test.
-The call `mutateWith(mockOAuth2Client("github"))` creates an OAuth2AuthorizedClient, avoiding the simulation of of a handshake with the third-party authorization server.
+The call `mutateWith(mockOAuth2Client("github"))` creates an OAuth2AuthorizedClient, avoiding the simulation of a handshake with the third-party authorization server.

-Run th integration test with maven:
+Run the integration test with maven:

 ```shell
 ./mvnw test